mwdev22/svc-init/README.md

 # which one to use?

-- `flat/` - a compact, shallow layout suitable for small projects or when you prefer fewer directories.
-When you want a minimal structure and faster bootstrapping.
+- `flat/` - a compact, shallow layout suitable for small/mid projects or when you prefer fewer directories.
+Use when you want a minimal structure and faster bootstrapping.
 - `standard/` - a conventional layout that groups application code under `internal/` for better encapsulation in larger codebases.
-When you expect growth, need stricter package boundaries.
+Use when you expect growth, need stricter package boundaries.

 Personally im a big fan of flat layouts, and use standard only when the project is expected to grow significantly.